 Powered with blockchain technology, smart contracts have become an important factor concerning business transparency.
 It eliminates the necessity for intermediary services like brokers and agents to facilitate a transaction, is less time-consuming, and enables agent neutrality and automation in signing deals.
+So, it is essential to do a thorough analysis of smart contracts security.

-The steady adoption of smart contracts on the Ethereum Blockchain has enabled millions of contracts holding numerous dollars in digital currencies, and tiny mistakes during the development of smart contracts on immutable blockchain have caused substantial losses and bring danger for future incidents.
+The steady adoption of smart contracts on the Ethereum Blockchain has enabled millions of contracts holding numerous dollars in digital currencies, and tiny mistakes during the development of smart contracts on immutable blockchain have caused substantial losses and brought danger for future incidents.
 Hence, today the secure development of smart contracts is a crucial topic and a variety of other attacks and incidents associated with vulnerable smart contracts could have been avoided.

 The following is the list of known attacks one should be aware of and defend against while writing a smart contract.